Annual Retail Crime Survey reveals the £1.9 billion cost of crime to the sector

 All data and documentation is available on the ESS website, including an online tool that allows registered users to view, weight and analyse ESS data.
-Since 2002, the project has seen over 100,000 people register to use the data - to sign up for free, visit the ESS website.
+Since 2002, over 125,000 people have registered to use the data - to sign up for free, visit the ESS website.

-Fieldwork for Round 8 (collected in late 2016 and early 2017) will be published in autumn 2017.
-This current round’s specialist modules include a range of questions on attitudes towards welfare provision and energy use and climate change.
+Fieldwork for Round 8 (collected in late 2016 and early 2017) was published in autumn 2017.
+It included questions on attitudes towards welfare provision and climate change and energy.
 A copy of the Round 8 questionnaire is available.

 RISCAPE brings together a consortium of organisations to undertake analysis of international research infrastructures for the use of European Strategy Forum on Research Infrastructures (ESFRI), European Commission (EC), OECD and national or regional funding agencies.